platformsh/platformsh-docs/guides/type/php/drupal/build-modes/project.md

-# Drush Make build mode
+# Project mode

-This is the preferred for of deployment with Platform.sh, there are many benefits from using it, not the least being that it allows you to get automatic security updates applied.

-The Drush Make build mode looks for a `project.make` file which will get executed during the build process.
+This is the most popular mode for deploying Drupal on Platform.sh.

+Platform.sh looks for a `project.make` file, and if found it will be built using Drush Make.
+Contributed projects are typically downloaded into `sites/all`, while nearly everything else in the repository will be moved to `sites/default`.

-The default `project.make` file for a Drupal 7 installation looks like
+An example `project.make` file for a Drupal 7 installation looks like this:
-this:

 ```bash
     api = 2